 She had been quite saddened to lose her godson so soon, though equally angry at the nature of his death.
 She had always disapproved of his passion for that dreadful club.
 And now she had even more reason to do so.
 Now she was in a quandary as to whether or not approve of the union which had been the result of Lucius' death.
 That the vast wealth of the Saffron Walden's had not gone out of the family was welcome news, but that it had put an end to her own plans for her nephew was quite a different matter.

-As for the remaining daughters of the Bennet family, their reactions to the match were equally just as different.
+The reactions to the match of the remaining daughters of the Bennet family were just as different.
 Mary stood silently, refusing every request she received to dance, wondering when her mother would finally become reconciled to her wish to receive the veil.
-Kitty observed her sister and new brother in law with some wistfulness, hoping that, one day, she would be just as blessed as Elizabeth, and have a husband that loved her as much as Darcy evidently adored her sister.
+Kitty observed her sister and new brother in law with some wistfulness, hoping that, one day, she would be just as blessed as Elizabeth, and have a husband who loved her as much as Darcy evidently adored her sister.

-As for Lydia, she was mourning the lack of redcoats among the guests, the caution and restriction which her father had placed upon her behaviour after she returned from London.
-Almost a year had passed since her daring escape from the late Earl of Saffron Walden's townhouse, a year spent in the confined and unvarying society that was to be had now at Longbourn.
-No walks into the village or Meryton, no balls or assemblies, or militia quartered.
+As for Lydia, she was mourning the lack of redcoats among the guests, the caution and restrictions which her father had placed upon her behaviour after she returned from London.
+More than a yearhad passed since her daring escape from the late Earl of Saffron Walden's townhouse, a year spent in the confined and unvarying society that was to be had now at Longbourn.
+No walks into Meryton, no balls or assemblies, or militia quartered.
 She had not even been allowed to persuade the Bingleys to host a ball before they quitted Netherfield for one of the estates which Lizzy had been left by her late husband.

-Darcy swept them out into the balmy night air, the curtains closing behind them, giving them a privacy albeit somewhat brief, for their duties as host and hostess forbade them from seeking such a lingering state, however much their hearts and minds might desire it.
+Darcy swept them out into the balmy night air, the curtains closing behind them, giving them a privacy albeit somewhat brief, for their duties as host and hostess forbade them from seeking to linger in such a state, however much their hearts and minds might desire it.
 Smiling, he took her other hand and led her to the railing before them.

 "Four years ago today," he began speaking, his mouth by her ear, his voice seeming to Elizabeth a tender caress, while his hands worked an equal enchantment upon her gloved arms.
 "I was standing here, without any idea of the happiness that awaited me.
 If someone had told me what lay before me, I would never have believed them.
 For I could never have imagined such contentment was to come."
 He turned to face her, drawing into his arms.
 "Thank you, Elizabeth, for giving me everything I could ever have hoped and dreamed for, and more."